greghendershott/aws/readme.md

   * You can run the tests for a `foo.rkt` file with `raco test foo.rkt`.

   * You can run tests for all files using `raco test -x ./`.
-(The `-x' flag is important to avoid evaluating rkt files that have no `test' module whatsoever.)
+(The `-x` flag is important to avoid evaluating rkt files that have no `test` module whatsoever.)